vircadia/vircadia-docs-sphinx/docs/source/create/applications.md

 If you want your app to do something specific when it is opened, use the AppUI module's `onOpened` functionality.
 For example, you could:
 * Query a server to get a response and determine what to show on the UI
-* Start displaying a 3D interface separate from the tablet  (e.g. shapes app)
+* Start displaying a 3D interface separate from the tablet
 * Determine the display mode (VR/Desktop) and change things to show on the UI

 ```